MAli-Farooq/SynAdult/README.md

 ## 📜 License & Dataset Access

 This project follows an **open-source license** and includes privacy-conscious, non-identifiable synthetic data.
-For academic use only.
+For academic and research use only.
 If you'd like access to the full dataset, please fill out our [dataset access form](#).

 ---